LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D2-ArrayMethods.md

 ## Announcements

-Spring term classes for Computer Programming majors
+Winter term classes for Software Dev majors

 - CS 233JS Intermediate JavaScript
 - WR 227 Technical Writing
-- CS 162N Computer Science 2: C# (.NET)
+- CS 161N Computer Science 1: C# (.NET)
-- Program elective: Art 288, Introduction to Web Design and Social Media or another programming language.
+- CS 235AM Mobile App Development with JavaScript

 ## Q and A

-- Lab 5, Part 1, Array Exercises
-  - Have you started it?
+- Lab 5: Have you started it?
 Any questions?
+- Term project proposal.
+Be sure to post yours!
 - Does anyone have any questions about anything?